benelan/need-info-action/README.md

       - 'codepen.io'
       - 'jsfiddle.net'
       - 'codesandbox.io'
+# optional properties below
+commentHeader: 'More information is required to proceed:'
 commentFooter: 'This issue will be automatically closed in a week if the information is not provided.
 Thanks for your understanding.'
+caseSensitive: true
+exemptUsers:
+  - benelan
  ```

 ## How It Works